-PSY 300 · Psychopathology 3 Credits
+PSY 300 · Psychopathology 3 Credits.

 Classification, causes, symptoms, and treatment of various forms of psychopathology.
 Analysis of Christian and secular perspectives of psychopathology and a survey of some major issues in the field of mental health.
 Prerequisites: PSY 100.
 Offered: Fall, Interim, Spring.

-PSY 304 • Introduction to Forensic Psychology 3 Credits
+PSY 304 • Introduction to Forensic Psychology 3 Credits.

 Provides students the opportunity to explore psychological and social processes in the legal, judicial, and criminal investigation systems.
 Emphasis is placed upon students developing the capacity to evaluate relevant research theory and application in forensic psychology.

-Prerequisites: One of the following: ANT 200U, PSY 100, SOC 101, or SOW200U, or Consent of instructor.
+Prerequisites: An introductory social sciences course (PSY 100, SOC 101, or ANT 200U recommended); a quantitative research course in the social sciences (PSY 230M or SOC 351 recommended); or consent of instructor.
 Offered: Fall, even # years.

-PSY 305 • Personality 3 Credits
+PSY 305 • Personality 3 Credits.